darauble/wifi-mqtt-temperature/README.md

 sensors is defined as 20, but this count can be increased if required.

 Sensors are read every 30 seconds.
-Every 5 minutes all buses are scanned again, so hot-wiring new sensors and removing failed once is possible without disconecting the node.
+Every 5 minutes all buses are scanned again, so hot-wiring new sensors and removing failed ones is possible without disconecting the node.

 ## MQTT Topics